 Vitamin C can produce powerful effects in either case, but the way it behaves orally versus topically is very different.
 Cannabis is no different in that regard—using topical cannabis affects the body differently from consuming it internally.

-Cannabis-infused creams have their own desirable traits when used externally that are surprisingly different from the methods of consumption you may be most familiar with.
+Cannabis-infused creams have their own desirable traits when used externally that are surprisingly different from other methods of consumption.
 They also lack some of the pronounced side effects associated with more traditional forms of consumption.

 2. Cannabis Topicals Are Largely Non-Intoxicating

 One reason this product category has become especially popular is that anyone can use cannabis topicals.
-One reason they’re so broadly accessible is that they lack the intoxicating qualities cannabis can have when it’s smoked or taken orally.
-In particular, infused creams and lotions are less likely to create the “high” feeling many associate with smoking and vaping, or eating an edible.
+One reason they’re so broadly accessible is because they lack the intoxicating qualities cannabis can have when smoked or ingested.
+In particular, infused topicals are less likely to create the “high” feeling many associate with smoking, vaping, or edibles.

 It’s the systemic and cerebral response to THC that creates an intoxicating high.
 Because cannabis topicals act locally where they’re applied, the active ingredients rarely reach the bloodstream in sufficient quantities to trigger an intoxicating response in the brain’s cannabinoid receptors.
 That greatly minimizes the risk of feeling high when you use cannabis topicals, even if you reapply throughout the day.

 3. Fast, Targeted Onset